 And, my blog is ranked in the first 100k Internet websites by Alexa:

 In March 2019, I released the first version of Hypersistence Optimizer, which allowed you to scan your JPA and Hibernate entities and suggest what changes you need to make in order to improve your application performance.
 Later that year, I managed to add support for Hibernate configuration scanning, which is a very useful feature as some settings that I’ve added while working on the Hibernate project are really useful from a performance perspective.

 In 2020, the 2.0 version of Hypersistence Optimizer was launched, adding runtime scanning support.
-The latest version is 2.2, and it allows you to monitor the JPA and Hibernate queries as well as the
+The latest version is 2.2, and it allows you to monitor the JPA and Hibernate queries as well as the EntityManager and Session.